redux-definitions/redux-definitions/README.md

 ```

 ## Automatic Redux-REPL right in your browser console
-When in dev mode Redux Enterprise also automatically provides an in-browser REPL for dispatching prebound actions:
+When in dev mode Redux Enterprise also automatically provides an in-browser REPL for dispatching prebound actions.

 <img  width="100%" src="images/repl.gif" />
 > For your convenience unlike normal actions, calls to actions in the browser console are prebound to `store.dispatch`.
 Remember, only in the console!
 ```js